haruishi43/pepper/README.md

 There are a couple popular deep learning based ReID frameworks such as [`torchreid`](https://github.com/KaiyangZhou/deep-person-reid) and [`fastreid`](https://github.com/JDAI-CV/fast-reid).
 There projects are very helpful for benchmarking SOTA methods as well as implementing new ideas quickly.
+For my personal projects, I've been heavily using these projects.
+The one problem that reduced my productivity was how I needed to add configuration defaults for every module that I added.
-Inspired by [OpenMMLab's projects](https://github.com/open-mmlab), I created my own modular framework that uses [`mmcv`](https://github.com/open-mmlab/mmcv) (not affiliated).
+Inspired by [OpenMMLab's projects](https://github.com/open-mmlab), I created my own modular framework that uses [`mmcv`](https://github.com/open-mmlab/mmcv) that significantly reduced this complexity.

-Goals:
+## Why use this framework?

-- Configurable: experiments can be configured easily with the help of `mmcv`
+- __Customisable__: experiments can be configured easily with the help of `mmcv`; no more bloated configs!
-- Extensible: easy to swap modules and implementing new ideas quickly
+- __Extensible__: easy to swap modules and implement new ideas quickly without the hassle of breaking things
-- Fast: training and evaluations are done using distributed processing
+- __Fast__: training and evaluations are done using distributed processing
-- Robust: borrows techniques from other frameworks and projects to make training robust
+- __Robust__: borrows and implements techniques from other projects

+__Notes__:
+- Please open issues or PR if you spot any bugs or improvements.

 ## Installation